 Because the Sequana system is water cooled, machinery can be packed into the cabinets from to back.
 There is no need to worry about air flowing through the system, and in fact, there are no fans at all in the system, which should make a Sequana datacenter whisper quiet and considerably warmer than what a lot of people are used to with cold aisles and hot aisle containment.
-Each compute cabinet has 144 compute trays, each 1U high and packing three server nodes.
-There are 72 trays in the front of each cabinet and 72 trays in the back, and the Sequana cell has two cabinets for a total of 288 compute sleds.
+Each compute cabinet has 48 compute trays, each 1U high and packing three server nodes.
+There are 24 trays in the front of each cabinet and 24 trays in the back (although the picture above shows them all facing in the same direction from the front); the Sequana cell has two compute cabinets for a total of 96 compute trays and at three dual-socket server nodes per tray, that works out to 288 nodes per cell.
 The switch modules are in the center of the Sequana cell and they provide the switches for linking the server nodes in the cell to each other and for linking multiple cells together to comprise a cluster.

 The power distribution units in the Sequana system are at the top of the racks and support 208 volts in the United States and 240 volts in Europe, and Panziera says that Bull is not offering higher voltage power into the racks at this time.
 On some supercomputers and hyperscale systems, 380 volt is an option, which means less stepping down of power and therefore more energy efficiency overall in the datacenter, but it requires modifications to the infrastructure that are not always easy for customers to adopt in existing datacenters.
 Each compute rack can deliver up to 90 kilowatts of power (that is front and back together) and each switch rack can have up to 12 kilowatts of power, for a total of 192 kilowatts across 288 nodes.
 The Sequana X1000 system can also be equipped with what Bull calls Ultra Capacity Modules, which are capacitor banks that hold enough juice to keep the cell running for up to 300 milliseconds in the event of a power brownout.